ogletrees/GEE_post_analysis/analysis.md

 ![](plot_by_week.jpg)

 This view is a bit more busy, but a distinct dip in use shows up at the beginning of each year.
-Perhaps everyone takes a break for the holidays :smile:
+Perhaps everyone takes a break for the holidays :)

 We can also look at the number of posts by time of day.